melissastav/hobbies/README.md

 # portfolio

-my hobbies are swimming, cycling, chess and gaming
+my hobbies are swimming, cycling and chess.